Wellness weekend in Munich, Upper Bavaria: A worthwhile break

 The train takes you from Munich to the small spa town in 45 minutes – from then on, all that matters is a bathrobe, Aperol, and no alarm clock.

-👉 Perfect for: Girlfriends outings, day spa and uncomplicated wellness trips
+Perfect for: Girls' nights out, day spas, and uncomplicated wellness trips

 For nature lovers: